awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

 to familiarize yourself with its concepts.

-In summary, we will launch an EMR cluster configured in a way that will allow us to run jobs with executors that use the GSProcessing EMR Docker image we just pushed to ECR, and then launch our our jobs using ``spark-submit`` from the cluster's leader node.
+In summary, we will launch an EMR cluster configured in a way that will allow us to run jobs with executors that use the GSProcessing EMR Docker image, and then launch our job using ``spark-submit`` from the cluster's leader node.

 Follow EMR set-up